BOkret/OnlineStoreApp/README.md

 OnlineStoreApp

-Enables to create orders with different types of status and searching for the orders by status.
+Enables creating orders with different types of status and searching for the orders by status.

 //enum used